rylincoln/developer.fulcrumapp.com/_endpoints/query.md

 Returns video URLs in the output for multiple videos.

-The following will return a secure URLs directly to the raw video files.
+The following will return secure URLs directly to the raw video files.

 ```sql
 SELECT FCM_Video(video_field) AS video_urls FROM "Building Inspections";